evv42/mtkview/README.md

 Home/End for viewing the first/last image
 Delete two times in a row to remove the viewed image
 '+' for unscaled mode: Click on the window surface to move the view
+'i' for info mode: Displays the image properties